0chain/0chain/README.md

 Integration testing combines individual 0chain modules and test them as a group.
 Integration testing evaluates the compliance of a system for specific functional requirements and usually occurs after unit testing .

-For integration testing, A conductor which is a RPC(Remote Procedure Call) server is implemented to control behaviour of nodes .To know more about the conductor refer to the [conductor documentation](https://github.com/0chain/0chain/blob/master/code/go/0chain.net/conductor/README.md)
+For integration testing, A conductor which is RPC(Remote Procedure Call) server is implemented to control behaviour of nodes .To know more about the conductor refer to the [conductor documentation](https://github.com/0chain/0chain/blob/master/code/go/0chain.net/conductor/README.md)